harshm121/portfolio-old/index.md

 <img style="float:left;padding:10px;"
 src="./images/personal-photo.png" alt="profile picture" width="15%">
-I am a first year MS Student at Georgia Institute of Technology, advised by [Dr. Devi Parikh](https://www.cc.gatech.edu/~parikh/).
+I am a first year MS Student in the department of Computer Science at Georgia Institute of Technology, advised by [Dr. Devi Parikh](https://www.cc.gatech.edu/~parikh/).
 Before that I was a Data Scientist at [Flipkart](https://www.flipkart.com/) in the Recommendations team supervised by [Dr. Aditya Rachakonda](https://in.linkedin.com/in/adityarachakonda), [Dr. Arnab Bhattacharya](https://www.linkedin.com/in/arnab-bhattacharya-26383573) and previously by [Samik Datta](https://www.linkedin.com/in/samik-datta-7b2a927a/).
 Prior to joining Flipkart, I completed my undergrad at IIT Delhi advised by [Dr. Prathosh AP](https://sites.google.com/view/prathosh).

+Broadly my interest lies in Computer Vision, Vision + Text, Creative AI.
+I strongly believe that technology benefits human society and has a lot of potential to improve human lives.

-Since March 2020, I have also been volunteering my time with [DSIndiaVsCovid](http://dsindiavscovid.org/) mentored by [Dr. Srujana Merugu](https://www.linkedin.com/in/srujana-merugu-a7243819/), [Dr. Mohit Kumar](https://www.linkedin.com/in/mohitkum/) and [Dr. Alpan Raval](https://www.linkedin.com/in/alpan-raval-36219a2/).
-There, I work on COVID-19 case count forecasting using SEIR type compartmental epidemiological models and bayesian optimization to estimate parameters of the model.
-The framework is used to guide public health authorities of various Indian districts to plan for the upcoming burden on healthcare infrastructure.
+For about an year, I also volunteered my time with [DSIndiaVsCovid](http://dsindiavscovid.org/) mentored by [Dr. Srujana Merugu](https://www.linkedin.com/in/srujana-merugu-a7243819/), [Dr. Mohit Kumar](https://www.linkedin.com/in/mohitkum/) and [Dr. Alpan Raval](https://www.linkedin.com/in/alpan-raval-36219a2/).
+There, I worked on COVID-19 case count forecasting using SEIR type compartmental epidemiological models and bayesian optimization to estimate parameters of the model.
+The framework was used to guide public health authorities of various Indian districts to plan for the upcoming burden on healthcare infrastructure.
 I also worked on a control framework to guide public health agencies in creating a policy schedule to control an epidemic.

-Broadly my interest lies in Computer Vision, understanding Deep Learning and Machine Learning (theory as well as it's 'impactful' application).
-I strongly believe that technology benefits human society and has a lot of potential to improve human lives.

 **I am looking for summer internships.
 Feel free to reach out to me if you think I'll be a good fit.**